User Guide Cancel

 Adjust transition duration

-You can edit a transition’s duration by dragging the end of the transition in either the Quick view timeline or the Expert view timeline.
+You can edit a transition’s duration by dragging the end of the transition in either the Sceneline or the Advanced view timeline.
 You can also use the Transition contextual control to edit the duration of a transition.

-1. Select the transition in the Quick view timeline or the Expert view timeline and do one of the following:
+1. Select the transition in the Sceneline or the Advance view timeline and do one of the following:

-• Position the pointer over the end of the transition until the Trim‑In icon or the Trim‑Out icon appears.
-Drag the Trim‑In icon or the Trim‑Out icon to the left or right to adjust the duration.
+• Position the pointer over the end of the transition until the Trim‑In or Trim‑Out icon appears.
+Drag the Trim‑In or Trim‑Out icon to the left or right to adjust the duration.

-• Double-click the transition and radjust the duration using the Transition contextual control.
+• Double-click the transition and readjust the duration using the Transition contextual control.

 Set a default duration for transitions